pikvm/pikvm/docs/tailscale.md

 If everything is successful, PiKVM will become a member of your VPN network.

 !!! warning "Do not update Tailscale if you don't have access to PiKVM without VPN"
-    Unfortunately sometimes updating the Tailscale client can cause problems due breaking changes.
+    Unfortunately, sometimes, updating the Tailscale client can cause problems due to breaking changes.
-    This is a reality that has to be taken into account.
+    Remember this when updating.

 -----
 ## Configuring a client device

-* [Download](https://tailscale.com/download) and install the Tailscale client for your OS to the system you are using (not to the system you want to control).
+* [Download](https://tailscale.com/download) and install the Tailscale client to the system you are using (not to the system you want to control).
-* Check the [admin page](https://login.tailscale.com/admin/machines) to view your VPN network.
+* Check the [Tailscale admin page](https://login.tailscale.com/admin/machines) to view your VPN network.
-* Follow the URL in the web browser: `https://<tailscale_kvm_ip>` and you will see PiKVM web interface.
+* Follow the URL in the web browser: `https://<tailscale_kvm_ip>` and you will see the PiKVM web interface.

 -----
 ## Troubleshooting

-If something not work, the usual advice is to completely remove the Tailscale from PiKVM and perform a clean installation:
+If something does not work, the usual advice is to completely remove Tailscale from PiKVM and perform a clean installation:

 ```console
 [root@pikvm ~]# rw